02 May, 2026

 I have long believed that adulthood is poorly organized.

 Not in the broad philosophical sense—we’ve always known life is chaos—but in a customer service sense.
-There is no onboarding.
+There is no on-boarding.
 You simply wake up one morning responsible for a health insurance deductible and three kinds of laundry detergent, and are expected to proceed with confidence.

 This seems unfair, given that when one dies—at least according to Beetlejuice— a courteous supernatural bureaucracy provides "The Handbook for the Recently Deceased."
 You are welcomed to your new existential status with documentation.
 Instructions.
 Diagrams.
 A table of contents.
 And a (admittedly: dubious) customer service system.

-No manual!
+No manual.
 Just episodes?!

 This is an outrage.